Create a Dietary Supplement Formula With These Expert Tips

 The Process of Formulating an Evidence-Based Dietary Supplement

 Assuming that you’ve decided on the second or third option as a strategy for formulating a dietary supplement, you will want to assure that you have the right doses of the right ingredients in your product to help assure an evidence-based supplement.
-If you don’t have a background in the science of nutraceuticals, I highly recommend that you utilize the services of a qualified formulation consultant or hire such an individual as a member of your corporate staff.
+If you don’t have a background in the science of nutraceuticals, I highly recommend that you utilize the services of a qualified formulation consultant, hire such an individual as a member of your corporate staff, or have your product manufactured at a supplement contract manufacturing facility that has a qualified formulator on staff.

 From the list above, you can see the that process of formulating a dietary supplement is not simple (at least not if you do it right).
 That’s the reason I propose that you utilize the services of a qualified formulator to help you with the process.
 To reiterate, a good CM can help you with the process, so choose your CM wisely.